chrxh/alien/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Release
 cmake --build . --config Release -j8
 ```
-If everything goes well, the alien executable can be found under the build directory in `./alien` or `.\Release\alien.exe` depending on the used toolchain and platform.
+If everything goes well, the ALIEN executable can be found under the build directory in `./alien` or `.\Release\alien.exe` depending on the used toolchain and platform.

 ## Installer
 An installer for 64-bit binaries is provided for Windows 10: [download link](https://alien-project.org/media/files/alien-installer-v3.0.0-(preview).zip).